National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/ml.md

 -   **Data Considerations**
     -   **Site-Level Heterogeneity** -- N3C contains data from a large number of different hospital/healthcare systems (identified by the variable `data_parter_id` in the N3C `person` table) with several distinct common data models (ACT, OMOP, PCORNET, TRINETX).
 Features can vary wildly between data partners due to factors such as differing data models, patient populations, coding practices, and ETL code required for harmonization of data.
-This can negsatively affect ML models, for example by limiting generalizability of models that depend on features that differ between sites [-@fu_2020].
+This can negatively affect ML models, for example by limiting generalizability of models that depend on features that differ between sites [-@fu_2020].
 It is thus helpful to understand the N3C data ingestion and harmonization processes described in Chapter [-@sec-cycle].
     -   **Missingness** -- Your data will likely have missingness, sometimes quite often.
 How you deal with this can greatly affect your ML results.